mido/mido/README.rst

   seconds while initializing.
 This is actually not a Mido bug, but something that happens at a lower level.

-* when you close a PortMidi port which has a callback set, an error message will be printed.
-This is due to a bug in PortMidi.
-When a port is closed during a read, the read function should return an error value.
-Instead it returns success and prints an error message, which means Mido can't detect the error and ignore it.

-  The same thing happens when pygame ports are closed.
+* PortMidi and pygame (at least some versions) print out an error message instead of returning an error value, so Mido has no way to catch the error.
+This occurs in two situations: when closing a PortMidi port which has a callback and when closing a pygame port.

 License